fesguerra143/agent-based-monitoring/README.md

 # Scanning for Vulnerabilities Project

-This project is about Scanning a Windows VM with Agent Based Monitoring
+This project is about Scanning a Windows VM using Nessus Agent Sensor Monitoring

 ---